markh-de/KiVar/README.md

 `-f`                       |  _not_ Fit                 | The `-` causes _false_ to be assigned to the subsequent properties, i.e. _Fitted_.
 The footprint's attribute _Do not populate_ will be set to _true_.
 `-fbp`                     |  _not_ Fit, _not_ Bom, _not_ Pos | One modifier (`-`) can be used for any number of subsequent identifiers.
 `-!`                       |  _not_ Fit, _not_ Bom, _not_ Pos | Equivalent to prior example.
-`+!`                       |  Fit, Bom, Pos             | Place this component to the board, include it in the BoM and in position files.
+`+!`                       |  Fit, Bom, Pos             | Place this component on the board, include it in the BoM and in position files.
 `-! +b`                    |  _not_ Fit, Bom, _not_ Pos | After setting `f`, `b`, `p` to false, `b` is set to true again.
 Useful if you want your BoM to include unfitted parts, that are otherwise marked "DNP".
 `-!+b`                     |  _not_ Fit, Bom, _not_ Pos | Equivalent to prior example.
 Multiple modifiers may appear inside a single specifier argument.
 `-s`                       |  _not_ Solder              | Remove solder paste from the component's footprint SMD pads.